-- They could - write some questions that the interview panel will ask - meet with potential candidates and ask them questions they've prepared in advance, or talk informally - hold a separate interview panel alongside the management panel, or be on the same interview panel as managers - watch candidate's presentations, where applicable, and provide feedback.
-Candidates could be asked to present to a panel of people who need care and support, their families and carers. - meet candidates before an interview; they could have a cup of tea together or include candidates in an activity. - You could record the interview so that people can reflect on each candidate afterwards. - Think about the support people might need to be involved.
-They might need a practice interview to read through the questions beforehand. - Think about a simple score sheet to provide feedback.
-This could be marks out of 5 against simple criteria, or pictures of happy, neutral and sad faces linked to a scale of 1,2 and 3.
-See appendix 2 for an example feedback form used by Aldingbourne Trust. - People might also want to write pre-defined questions.
-For example candidates are asked 'How can you support me if I was upset?' and they would tick if a candidate answers 'Talk it through, be calm and understanding and give me some space.'
+- write some values-based questions that the interview panel will ask - meet with potential candidates and ask them questions they've prepared in advance, or talk informally - hold a separate interview panel alongside the management panel, or be on the same interview panel as managers - watch candidate's presentations, where applicable, and provide feedback.
+Candidates could be asked to present to a panel of people who draw on care and support, their families and carers. - meet candidates before an interview; they could have a cup of tea together or include candidates in an activity. - You could record the interview so that people can reflect on each candidate afterwards. - Think about the support people might need to be involved.
+They might need a practice interview to read through the questions beforehand. - Think about a simple score sheet to provide feedback. - People might also want to write pre-defined questions.
+For example, candidates are asked 'How can you support me if I was upset?' and they would tick if a candidate answers 'Talk it through, be calm and understanding and give me some space.'